pydicom/sendit/docs/anonymize.md

 # De-id Request
-De-identification happens by way of a series of celery tasks defined in [main/tasks.py](../sendit/apps/main/tasks.py) that are triggered by the first task that adds a complete set of dicom files (beloning to a dataset with one accession number) to the database as a batch.
+anonymization happens by way of a series of celery tasks defined in [main/tasks.py](../sendit/apps/main/tasks.py) that are triggered by the first task that adds a complete set of dicom files (beloning to a dataset with one accession number) to the database as a batch.
 If you aren't familiar with the terms study, session, and how it relates to the radiologist workflow, the head of engineering at SOM IRT explained it well:

  - when a patient is placed on the scanner bed and the technician starts taking pictures, that’s a `study`.
 Studies are identified by accession numbers and have a single associated date, patient, and ordering provider.
  - Each study may have more than one `Series` of images.
 A series is what it sounds like: a set of closely associated images in a specified order.
 A single image in a series is sometimes referred to as a `Slice`.
 The PACS workstations allow you to rapidly scroll back and forth through all slices of a given study, just like a flip book, so you can "fly" through the scanned section of a patient’s body
  - After the conclusion of a study, a radiologist reviews the series' images and produces a report, referenced by the study accession number.
 This accession number is present in the report and is a frequently used lookup key to get back to both the images and the associated report.

 To be clear, for the purposes of this application a `batch` corresponds with one `study`, which is one or more series of images.
-We will send one request to the DASHER API per batch (study), and then use the response to de-identify all associated images.
+We will send one request to the DASHER API per batch (study), and then use the response to anonymize all associated images.

 The tasks include the following: